ryleg/fayalite/doc/Motivations.md

 REPL is not primarily intended, but due to the lack of existing alternatives is encouraged.

-Some of these README commentaries will eventually be pulled into the git wiki for simplification, for now the project is experimental enough that README revisions should be sufficiently adequate.

 #Notes

-It is intended to update spark-dynamic to Spark 1.4.0 as soon as possible, but the current blocking development factor is the standardization of the UI

 Intended integration with ibm spark-kernel comms api eventually.